cchauve/AGO-pipeline/README.md

 4794 /scratch/chauvec/SPP/YGOB_test1_NT/aux/families.txt
 ```

 We now have 4794 families.
-The pecies tree has been updated to include
+The species tree has been updated to include
 the names of internal nodes given by GeneRax.

 ```